Heisenberg-Limited Quantum Hamiltonian Learning via Randomly Spread Product-States: Theory

 \subsection{Fisher Information Diagonalization}

-When learning a Hamiltonian with multiple components \( \theta = (\theta_1, \dots, \theta_d) \), different components can influence the measurement outcome in overlapping or entangled ways.
+When learning a Hamiltonian with multiple components \( \theta = (\theta_1, \dots, \theta_d) \), different components can simultaneously influence the measurement outcome in correlated ways.
 In such cases, adjusting or estimating one parameter effectively depends on the values of other parameter.
-Hence, many HL strategies must be carefully tailored to isolate or selectively probe each parameter one by one, which usually requires some kind of structural prior such as locality sparsity or commutativity \cite{Huang2023Heisenberglimit, yu2023robust}.
+Hence, many HL strategies must be carefully tailored to isolate or selectively probe each parameter one by one, which usually requires some kind of structural prior such as locality sparsity, commutativity or optimal control \cite{Huang2023Heisenberglimit, yu2023robust, dutkiewicz2023advantage}.
 Ideally, one would like a learning strategy where all parameters can be estimated independently and simultaneously.
-Here we benefit again from the randomness of state spreading.
-Firstly, when spread states are used as initial states, they produce measurement statistics that are sensitive to all components of the Hamiltonian, regardless of structure.
-That is, for a generic measurement outcome \( i \), the partial derivatives satisfy
+This is possible due to the randomness of state spreading effectively diagonalising the Fisher information, as detailed in this section.